Nestle Distorting the Decision of the Supreme Court of the Philippines

 The labor dispute has its roots on management's insistence that the Retirement Plan shall not be included on the issues to be discussed in the CBA.
 Management made it clear that unless the union will accept this proposal, management will not be willing to proceed with the rest of the CBA.
 It was this overbearing attitude of the management which led the union to declare a strike and staged a picket against the company.

 And how did the Supreme Court resolve the issue?
 The Supreme Court ruled in favor of the union by declaring that the Retirement Plan is an issue that may be discussed in the CBA.
-Allow us to quote the August 22, 2006 Decision of the Supreme Court on this matter:
+Allow us to quote the

 " In the case at bar, it cannot be denied that the CBA that was about to expire at that time contained provisions respecting the Retirement Plan.
 As the latter benefit was already subject of the existing CBA, the members of UFE-DFA-KMU were only exercising their prerogative to bargain or renegotiate for the improvement of the terms of the Retirement Plan just like they would for all the other economic, as well as non-economic benefits previously enjoyed by them.
 Precisely, the purpose of collective bargaining is the acquisition or attainment of the best possible covenants or terms relating to economic and non-economic benefits granted by employers and due the employees.
 The Labor Code has actually imposed as a mutual obligation of both parties, this duty to bargain collectively.
 The duty to bargain collectively is categorically prescribed by Article 252 of the said code.
 It states: